shadowman-lab/shadowman.reports/roles/build_report_linux/README.md

 build_report_linux
 ========

-Installs Apache and creates a report based on facts from Linux services and packages modules
+Installs Apache and creates a report based on facts from Linux services and packages modules.
+Utilize var "detailedreport=false" if you do not need packages or services information

 Requirements
 ------------